 JP: We’re getting a little off topic.

 DM: Yeah.
 Yeah, that’s alright.

-DM: that just another layer of the discussion, you know Haiti as Unthinkable, but Haiti as very thinkable.
-Haiti is only unthinkable in some kind of Wishful thinking.
+DM: And somewhere in there as a bridge or just another layer of the discussion, you know Haiti as unthinkable, but Haiti is very thinkable.
+Haiti is only unthinkable in some kind of wishful thinking.

 RF: Yeah, it’s always there.

-DM: Yeah, all too thinkable. and I mean somehow we didn’t really elaborate, but maybe there will be a space If only just briefly in a future conversation to talk about the kind of discourse of disease in humanity.
+DM: Yeah, all too thinkable.
+All too thinkable.
+And I mean somehow we didn’t really elaborate, but maybe there will be a space if only just briefly in a future conversation to talk about the kind of discourse of disease in humanity.
 Independence as a disease.
 The idea of cannibals and pests because.

 JP: And the idea of, Jefferson’s conversation about degeneracy.

 DM: Yeah, exactly.

 JP: Or the abolitionist rhetoric of slaves being unable to understand morals and guides.
 The question of the humanity…

 RF: Yeah, they are not quite.